Jenni Kemarre Martiniello

 Jenni Kemarre Martiniello OAM (born 1949) is an Australian Aboriginal (Arrernte) glass artist.
-She is best known for making glass vessels inspired by woven forms traditionally made by indigenous peoples.
-She is also known for her advocacy for and support of indigenous artists.
+She is best known for making glass vessels inspired by woven forms traditionally made by Indigenous peoples.
+She is also known for her advocacy for and support of Indigenous artists.

 Early life

 Jenni Kemarre Martiniello was born in Adelaide, Australia.
 Her father was of Aboriginal and Chinese descent, and her mother, a mezzo-soprano and accomplished pianist, was of Anglo-Celtic descent.
-They met while working at John Martin & Co. and got married, a potentially controversial union for a mixed-race couple at the time.
+They met while working at John Martin's and got married, a potentially controversial union for a mixed-race couple at the time.

 Martiniello had an early interest in art.
 While in high school, she took night classes at the Adelaide School of Art.
 However, after she graduated from high school, she decided to join the navy.
 She spent two years in the service, first as a radar plotter and later as a weapons assessor.
 She eventually left, dissatisfied with the way service members were treated.
 She then met and married her husband, an Italian migrant, and they settled in Canberra in the late 1960s.
 The two had multiple children together, but ended up getting a divorce ten years into their relationship.

 After her divorce, Martiniello returned to school, this time studying sculpture at the Canberra School of Art (now the Australian National University School of Art).
 While there, she experimented with many different mediums, including drawing, printmaking, and photography.
 She graduated with a Bachelor of Arts degree in 1985, then studied philosophy and art history (also at ANU).